Relocating to Calgary in 2026? Your No-Regrets Calgary Relocation Guide

 People are relocating to Calgary for many reasons—whether it’s for new job opportunities, family, or a change in lifestyle.
 More recently, an increasing number of people are moving to the city due to Calgary’s relatively affordable housing compared to other major cities like Vancouver and Toronto.
 With housing prices continuing to rise across Canada, Calgary remains an attractive option for those seeking better value in the real estate market.

-Calgary stands out as one of the most affordable major cities in Canada for residential real estate in 2024, offering a benchmark home price of $607,079.
+Calgary stands out as one of the more affordable major cities in Canada for residential real estate in 2025, offering a benchmark home price well below that of Vancouver and Toronto.
 While still providing excellent amenities and a high quality of life, Calgary's real estate remains significantly more attainable compared to several other Canadian cities.

-December 2024 Home Prices in Major Canadian Cities
+October 2025 Home Prices in Major Canadian Cities (Approximate Benchmark)

 7. What Are Calgary's Home Prices by District?